Natherul/nath-bot/README.md

 # nath-bot

+Currently soronline is down so that reporting does not work.

 The discord bot that Natherul made with the help from www.soronline.us

 If you want to just invite the bot as it is then press the following link: